*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The game has numerous house rules, and hundreds of different editions exist, as well as many spin-offs and related media.
 Monopoly has become a part of international popular culture, having been licensed locally in more than 103 countries and printed in more than 37 languages.

 From this article, we have seen that properties can be mortgaged in the Monopoly game.
-We have also seen the conditions under which one can raise a mortgage or pledge.
-You have to pay the mortgage fee and the 10% interest for every mortgage you lift.
-We have seen that it is quite advisable to lift the mortgage at once rather than waiting, in order to help reduce costs.
+We have also seen the conditions under which you can take out a mortgage on your Monopoly property.

 We have also seen the effect that mortgaging has on a house in the Monopoly game.
 If one of your properties is mortgaged and you own the set, you will not be able to build any houses until the mortgage is paid off of the one property.
 This is how a mortgage can not only affect the property, but it can also affect the house, and the building of houses on your property.